Buy The Best Werewolf Short Stories 1800-1849

 A7: Not one, but he did have a furry cat named Caterina.
 (Laughs)

-Q8: You also edited The Horror Short Stories 1800-1849 - The Best Ghost Stories 1800-1849 and The Best Vampire Stories 1800-1849.
+Q8: You also annotated and edited The Horror Short Stories 1800-1849 - The Best Ghost Stories 1800-1849 and The Best Vampire Stories 1800-1849.
 How does the werewolf genre compare for this period as far as robustness of stories?

 A8: The genre is not as developed as the ghost and horror stories for the first half of the nineteenth century, but they are enjoyable stories nonetheless.
 The period in review is really the cradle of the werewolf short story genre, in my mind.
 It's were it all began.